 4. Identify what success looks like

-Whether its leads, sales, operational efficiencies or simply adapting user experience to support a new brand roll out make it clear.
+Whether its leads, sales, operational efficiencies or simply adapting user experience to support a new brand rollout make it clear.

 This can be very complex or really simple.
 We’ve had clients in the past who have specified targets for ‘channel shift’, where they move sales from telephone supported enquiries to pure eCommerce.
 We’ve also had big clients who have simple targets, like increasing market share by 5%.
 It always helps if goals come with measurable targets.

 Some of the time achieving big results like improvements to market share, require lots of partners working together.
-If suppliers know this early, it makes a big difference to how they suggest engaging with your organisation and supplier network.
+If suppliers know this early, it makes a big difference in how they suggest engaging with your organisation and supplier network.